plitkei/RL-Unity-MLAgents-Python-Pytorch-Banana.app/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project we are going to train an Agent to play a modified version of the "banana" environment from Unity.
+The original one can be still found at the MLAgent Github page.
+Just make sure to choose the right release like release 0.5.0.

 ![Trained Agent][image1]